-1. What is prior authorization?
+1. What is Prior Authorization?

 Prior authorization is a program that monitors certain prescription drugs and their costs to get you the medication you require while monitoring your safety and reducing costs.
-Similar to healthcare plans that approve a medical procedure before it's done to ensure the necessity of the test, if you're prescribed a certain medication, that drug may need a prior authorization.
-This program makes sure you're getting a prescription that is suitable for the intended use and covered by your prescription plan.
+Similar to healthcare plans that approve a medical procedure before it's done to ensure the necessity of the test, if you're prescribed a certain medication, that drug may need a "prior authorization."
+This program makes sure you're getting a prescription that is suitable for the intended use and covered by your pharmacy benefit.

-Your own medical professionals are consulted, since your plan will cover the medication only when your doctor prescribes it to treat a medical condition that will promote your health and wellness.
+Your own medical professionals are consulted, since your plan will cover it only when your doctor prescribes it to treat a medical condition that will promote your health and wellness.
 When your pharmacist tells you that your prescription needs a prior authorization, it simply means that more information is needed to see if your plan covers the drug.
-Only your doctor can provide this information and request a prior authorization.
+Only your physician can provide this information and request a prior authorization.